ARTICLE XI-ADDENDUMS of the NAPFTDS By-Laws (revised March 2018)

 NAPFTDS is committed to providing training programs that earn and maintain public confidence, adhering to sound and ethical business practices.
-NAPFTDS recognizes that member schools engage in direct marketing; and, thereby, assume certain responsibilities toward potential students, other member schools, employers, and the community at large.
+NAPFTDS recognizes that Member Training Providers engage in direct marketing and thereby assume certain responsibilities toward potential students, other Member Training Providers, employers and the community at large.

 - Instructors will possess good character and professional attitude.

 - By experience and/or training, instructors will have the required knowledge and skills necessary to educate students in proper and safe operations of a commercial vehicle.

 - Members will provide instructors and staff with professional development adequate to maintain their professional knowledge and skills.

 - Students/instructor ratios should be maintained to ensure quality training.

 It is the Training Provider’s responsibility to ensure that applicants are qualified under applicable federal, state and local laws.